 What kind of knife is a machete?

 A machete is a type of knife that originated from South America.
 It’s used in various ways but most often as an agricultural tool or weapon.
-In Chicago, you can purchase and own a machete to use it only as a tool.
+You can purchase and own a machete in Chicago to use it only as a tool.

 What are machetes made from?

 Machetes are made from metal, typically steel or aluminum alloy.

 How long is a machete?